nag763/doteur/README.md

     -h, --help         Prints help information
-        --it           Starts an interactive dialog to connect to a remote database --legend       Includes hint about the relations type at the bottom of the outpout file --url          Specificate that the input is a url (i.e. mysql://usr:password@localhost:3306/database) -V, --version      Prints version information
+        --it           Starts an interactive dialog to connect to a remote database --legend       Includes hint about the relations type at the bottom of the outpout file --sqlite       Specificate that the input is a sqlite3 database --url          Specificate that the input is an URL (i.e. mysql://usr:password@localhost:3306/database) -V, --version      Prints version information

 OPTIONS: